My Fourth Visit

 i don’t really know

-and we walk out the front door
+so i walk out the front door

 into the shining sun

-i look down at them
+me looking down at them

-they smile up at me
+them smiling up at me

 knowing they’ll be remembered